 Others in Parliament, such as William Pitt, debated whether Parliament truly even had the authority to directly tax the colonies.
 Merchants were also in favor of repeal.

 The Sugar and Stamp Acts combined were disastrous for trade with the colonies.
 The unpopularity of the Stamp Act led the cities of New York and Philadelphia to sign non-importation agreements to make Britain feel the economic strain as well.

-When the vote to repeal the Stamp Act finally came in February 1766, it passed by a vote of 176-168.
+In February 1766 the vote to repeal the Stamp Act finally passed by a tally of 176-168.
 Forty-six of fifty-two merchants voted for its repeal.3

-Though the hated Stamp Act was repealed, Parliament followed up by immediately passing the Declaratory Act.
+Though Parliament repealed the hated Stamp Act, they followed up by immediately passing the Declaratory Act.
 In it, Parliament reasserted its ultimate authority to levy taxes and pass laws in the colonies.

-The colonists largely ignored this ruling, instead celebrating their collective triumph over the British.
+The colonists celebrated their collective triumph over the British while largely ignoring the Declaratory Act.
 Though the purpose of the Stamp Act was to help raise British tax revenues, it only brought in an estimated ~4,000 pounds vs the nearly ~100,000 pounds expected.3